ACWD Is Committed to Monitoring for PFAS (Per- and Polyfluoroalkyl Substances)

 Water agencies across the country are working to identify sources and treatment of PFAS in water supplies.
 Water source supplies vary throughout the country, state and region with the most common sources of water being surface water and groundwater.

-In March 2019, the California State Water Resources Control Board (State Board) began a state-wide PFAS investigation and issued orders to approximately 200 water utilities throughout California to test groundwater wells that are in close proximity to fire training/fire response sites (e.g. airfields), industrial sites, landfills, and/or wastewater treatment plants for PFAS.
-Since ACWD groundwater sources are not located near potential sources of contamination, ACWD was not issued orders to monitor for PFOA or PFOS by the State Board.
+In March 2019, the California State Water Resources Control Board (State Board) began a state-wide PFAS investigation and issued orders to approximately 200 water utilities throughout California to test groundwater wells that are in close proximity to fire training/fire response sites (e.g., airfields), industrial sites, landfills, and/or wastewater treatment plants for PFAS.
+Since ACWD groundwater sources are not located near potential sources of contamination, ACWD was not issued orders to monitor for PFAS by the State Board at that time.

-However, in March of 2020, ACWD elected to undertake a voluntarily sampling program for the presence of PFAS in groundwater and surface water sources, and the treated water being provided to our customers.
+In March 2020, ACWD elected to undertake a voluntary sampling program starting in June 2020, to monitor for the presence of PFAS in groundwater and surface water sources and the treated water being provided to our customers.

 ACWD’s proactive approach to PFAS

-The Alameda County Water District is committed to delivering safe drinking water to our customers.
-This commitment includes a voluntary approach to monitoring drinking water for PFAS.
-Our findings confirm that no ACWD customers are receiving water with concentrations of PFOS/PFOA above the notification levels and meets all state and federal drinking water quality standards.
+The Alameda County Water District is committed to delivering high-quality drinking water to our customers.
+This commitment included a voluntary approach to monitoring drinking water for PFAS, prior to being issued monitoring orders by the Division of Drinking Water.
+Our findings from the PFAS monitoring confirm that no ACWD customers are receiving water with concentrations of PFOS/PFOA, PFBS, or PFHxS above the notification levels and meets all state and federal drinking water quality standards.

-View the detailed results of the June 2020 PFAS monitoring program.
+View the detailed results of the April 2022 through March 2023 PFAS compounds with notification levels.

 ACWD’s diverse water supply improves water quality, reliability, and flexibility